twosigma/git-meta/doc/architecture.md

 - [Git submodules](https://git-scm.com/docs/git-submodule)

-All of these tools overlap with the problems git-meta is trying to solve, but none of them are sufficient:
+All of these tools overlap with the problems git-meta is trying to solve, but none of them is sufficient:

 - Most don't provide a way to reference the state of all repositories (Gitslave and Myrepos). git-repo has the ability to reference the state of all repos,